killerdarcy/getandcleandataproject/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-#Body vs. Gravity
+##Body vs. Gravity

 >body. - the acceleration signal was based on body movement

 >gravity. - the acceleration signal was based on gravity

-#Linear Acceleration vs. Angular Velocity
+##Linear Acceleration vs. Angular Velocity

 >acc.jerk. - jerk derived from accelerometer

 >gyro.jerk. - jerk derived from gyroscope

-#Magnitude
+##Magnitude

 >mag. - a calucation of the magintude of the three-dimensional signal calculated using the Euclidean norm.

-#Direction
+##Calculation

+>mean. - mean calculation of the observed values for the preceeding measurement

+>std. - standard deviation calculation of the observed values for the preceeding measurement

+##Direction

 >x, y, or z - the one-dimensional direction of the force